There was an error with your log in

 • Personal expenses before heading into the backcountry

-• Guide gratuities — optional
+• Guide gratuities

-During all three adventures, all participants should be able to carry a 30-50lb backpack.
+During both adventures, all participants should be able to carry a 30-50lb backpack.
 Temperatures can get very high in the summer nights and it can also get pretty cold during the nights (due to high elevations).
 Your guides will always be by your side during hikes and will notice if it gets too strenuous for anyone in the group, making frequent breaks.
 They will also teach you all the necessary skills you need for backpacking.

 • Here’s a list of the equipment you need to bring: